Medicines & Supplements A to Z > Acetazolamide

 What is Acetazolamide for?

 Acetazolamide belongs to a class of medications called carbonic anhydrase inhibitors.
 It can reduce the pressure in your eyes and hence can be used to treat glaucoma.
-It is also effective in treating epilepsy and preventing high altitude disorders.
+It is also effective in treating epilepsy, edema and preventing high altitude disorders.

 How to use it?

-If you are using it to treat glaucoma, you should take 250-500 mg daily.
+If you are using it to treat glaucoma, either capsules or tablets can be used.
+If you are taking tablets, you should take 250-500 mg daily.

 To prevent high altitude illness, the usual dose is 125 mg twice daily.
-It is usually best to start taking acetazolamide the day before ascent, going up and continue for at least 2 days during your stay at a high altitude.
+It is usually best to start taking acetazolamide the day before climbing up, and continue for at least 2 days during your stay at a high altitude.

 What are the side effects of Acetazolamide?

-Common side effects of Acetazolamide include frequent urination, abnormal burning or tingling sensation in arms and legs (paresthesia), nearsightedness (myopia), and allergic reactions.
+Common side effects of Acetazolamide include lightheadedness, flushing, change in taste (especially carbonated beverages), frequent urination, blurred vision, abnormal burning or tingling sensation in arms and legs.

 Where to buy Acetazolamide in Hong Kong?